Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-Checklist.md

 The assembly checker runs unelevated with empty/in-memory controls; it invokes no production startup, inventory, backup or uninstall workflow.
 The .NET 10 cases used runtime 10.0.11; the .NET 8 case used runtime 8.0.30, all at DPI 192, high contrast off.

+On 2026-09-05, a hash-identical staged .NET 10 `BCUninstaller.exe --dark-mode`
+followed the application manifest/UAC path and reached a responsive elevated inventory.
+Windows integrity isolation allowed pixel and top-level-window observation but prevented Computer Use from driving the elevated controls.
+The detailed replay therefore used `dotnet BCUninstaller.dll --dark-mode`, which invokes the production managed entry point but does not close rows explicitly scoped to the production executable.

+The exact executable also reached ready light inventories with no .NET 10 switch, with `--dark-mode --light-mode`, and from the default .NET 8 output.
+The two .NET 10 light screenshots were byte-identical.
+A second exact dark executable exited with code 0 after 3.2 seconds while the first remained responsive and the sole BCU process.
+Exact-executable graceful close, `Application.Restart`, and interactive culture handling remain open, so the combined lifecycle and light rows stay unchecked.

 ## Visual matrix